Ralph Stob

-Stob was a gifted and amiable teacher and was appointed President of Calvin College in 1933.
+Stob was appointed president of Calvin College in 1933.
 During his tenure, he oversaw improvements to the curriculum and the beginning of a pension program for the staff.
 Faculty criticism, well-publicized student pranks, student criticism in the school newspaper, and student flouting of school rules made for a difficult presidency.
-In 1939, Stob returned to teaching Greek as effectively as before.
+In 1939, Stob returned to teaching Greek.
 In 1953 Stob was asked to assume the Chair of New Testament department in the Calvin Seminary.
-He retired from the seminary in 1964 and died the following year.
+He retired from the seminary in 1964.

-Stob and Evelyn L. Mokma were married in 1918 and they had three daughters.